-Elenia's valuation (£212.7 million at the end of September 2013, compared to £205.5 million six months earlier) is underpinned by the robust operational and financial performance of the two businesses, and benefited as cash is being retained in the business in preparation for the refinancing of its acquisition debt (as described on page 25).
+Elenia's valuation (£212.7 million at the end of September 2013, compared to £205.5 million six months earlier) is underpinned by the robust operational and financial performance of the two businesses, and benefited as cash is being retained in the business in preparation for the refinancing of its acquisition debt (as described in the asset review).
 Elenia's underlying value growth was offset partly by a £2.1 million foreign exchange loss, as the investment is denominated in euro.
-The Company's euro exposure is substantially hedged, as set out in Table 2 on page 18.
+The Company's euro exposure is substantially hedged, as set out in Table 5.

-Eversholt was valued at £155.6 million at the end of September 2013, compared to £153.6 million six months earlier, supported by its resilient operational performance following a period of uncertainty in the refranchising programme (as described in the asset review on page 28), which was balanced by income.
+Eversholt was valued at £155.6 million at the end of September 2013, compared to £153.6 million six months earlier, supported by its resilient operational performance following a period of uncertainty in the refranchising programme (as described in the asset review), which was balanced by income.